 Where to find the Easter Markets in Prague?

 Old Town Square in Prague.
 This is probably the biggest Easter market in Prague.
-There is dance, music and a lot of food and shops to browse around.
+There is dancing, music and a lot of food and shops to browse around.

 Wenceslas Square in the New Town